 In his early teens he started writing his own melodies, collaborating for fun with his father who penned or even improvised on-the-spot lyrics for them.
 Some of them actually made their way into public performances and special events through the elder Wenrich's official capacity in the local Republican Party.
 According to a September 7, 1949 Billboard Magazine article, "These songs eulogized such Democratic stalwarts as Grover Cleveland and William Jennings Bryan, and were sung at political rallies and conventions by glee clubs organized on the spot."
 Percy spent some time learning performance with a local minstrel group, where he quickly picked up cakewalks and early ragtime tunes.
 There was also no shortage of either local or itinerant talent gracing the pianos around Joplin, and Wenrich took this all in as he often wandered through the downtown area which featured dozens of saloons and J. Frank Walker's Music Store.
 Percy also became known as "The Joplin Kid" during this time, a title he kept with him for many years.
-Just the same, in the 1900 census he was shown working as a postal clerk under his father, music not yet established as a career.
+Just the same, for the 1900 enumeration he was shown working as a postal clerk under his father, music not yet established as a career.